 What are you going to do When are you going to do it?
 Who is responsible Review of measures via live feedback and arranged review meetings with Councillors, Town and Community Councils and business representatives.
-Immediately, with first review meeting in late July 2020 MCC to arrange (Mark Hand)
+Reviews will be carried out quarterly starting July 2021 MCC to arrange (Paul Keeble) Project update as measures are amended and street furniture installed and highway works completed May 2021 Paul Keeble Project reviewed in line with quarterly review and wider engagement with stakeholders and whether measures should continue or amended in line with unlocking and opening up under Covid-19 guidance etc. July 2021 Paul Keeble